Academic integrity breaches: responding to an allegation

 Academic misconduct

 At its most severe level, academic dishonesty can constitute academic misconduct.
 Academic misconduct investigations can lead to heavy penalties that include suspension or exclusion from your degree.
-If you receive an allegation of academic misconduct, you should contact us immediately, before you respond to the University.
+If you receive an allegation of academic misconduct, you should contact us for help immediately, before you respond to the University.

-Read our answers to frequently asked questions about academic misconduct allegations.
+Read frequently asked questions about academic misconduct.

 Get help

-• SUPRA caseworkers can assist you with any academic integrity issues.
+SUPRA caseworkers can assist you with any academic integrity issues.
 Contact us for help.

-• Find academic integrity workshops or book individual consultations at the Learning Hub.
+You can also find academic integrity workshops or book individual consultations at the Learning Hub.

 Policy